The truly tropical look of schefflera can work its magic in many forms - as an accent, backdrop, privacy, camouflage or container plant.

 If left to grow tall, the shrub will lose its lower leaves, leaving a straight trunk and a large "top" giving the effect of an umbrella.

 But it's prettiest kept as a shorter plant of about 8 feet.

 The large shiny leaves grow in clusters and the plant takes on a rounded form that makes it ideal to hide something - the A/C, meters on a wall, or even the view into the backyard.

 Not choosy as to light, this attractive plant can take full sun to full shade, and grows fast and lush.

-When it's grown in sun, a mature schefflera plant will bloom with huge funky red flower spikes that give it another common name - "Octopus Tree."
+When it's grown in sun, a mature schefflera plant will bloom in late summer with huge funky red flower spikes that give it another common name - "Octopus Tree."

 Smaller varieties known as arboricola are very popular - the all-green and the showy variegated arboricola are both cold hardy shrubs (unlike the full-size schefflera, which is more tropical) and take sun or shade.

 This is a fast grower for full sun to full shade.
 Strong winds can cause damage so choose a protected location.

 Zone 10 is best, or you can use it as a container plant in Zone 9B. bringing it inside during cold weather.